polterguy/polterguy.github.io/index.md

 * ++++

-The main architect of Magic has researched Magic and its underlying ideas for more than a decade, and has been working for some of the largest frinancial trading broker firms on the planet, in addition to being delivering software for some of the largest hospitals on the planet.
-Magic is _very, very, very_ secure!
+The main architect of Magic has researched Magic and its underlying ideas for more than a decade, and has been working for some of the largest financial trading broker firms on the planet - Some of whom are operating in markets moving 5.1 trillion dollars on a daily basis.
+Needles to say, but Magic is _very, very, very_ secure.

 ## Responsive